asharif123/group_project/README.md

  - Python

- - Javascript (used to implement AJAX for adding/deleting reviews)
+ - Javascript (used to implement AJAX for adding/deleting reviews and filtering recipes)